Wine cellar in space: 12 bottles arrive for yearlong stay

-CAPE CANAVEREL, Fla.
+CAPE CANAVERAL, Fla.
 (AP) — The International Space Station’s latest delivery includes 12 bottles of fine French wine.

 A Luxembourg company sent up the red wine, not for the astronauts to drink but rather in the name of science.